 He exclusively represents management in civil rights and employment-related litigation at both the trial and appellate levels, in the arbitration of collective bargaining agreement disputes, and in administrative proceedings involving the defense of statutory discrimination and retaliation claims, unfair labor practice charges, and wage and hour claims.
 He also assists employers in handbook and policy drafting, and with strike contingency and other planning.

-Mike is an elected Fellow of the College of Labor and Employment Lawyers, a national organization established through an initiative of the Council of the American Bar Association's Section of Labor and Employment Law for the purpose of recognizing those attorneys who have distinguished themselves as leaders in the fields of labor and employment law, individual rights, collective bargaining and dispute resolution.
+Mike is an AV-Rated attorney by Martindale-Hubbell.
+He was elected Fellow of the College of Labor and Employment Lawyers, a national organization established through an initiative of the Council of the American Bar Association's Section of Labor and Employment Law for the purpose of recognizing those attorneys who have distinguished themselves as leaders in the fields of labor and employment law, individual rights, collective bargaining and dispute resolution.
 He has been recognized since 2006 as a leading national labor and employment lawyer in Best Lawyers in America® and since 2004 in Chambers USA Guide to America's Leading Business Lawyers.
 In 2015, Best Lawyers named Mike, "Lawyer of the Year" in the area of Litigation - Labor & Employment.

 Significant cases in which Mike has been involved include Halloum v.
 Intel Corp., 24 Individ.
 Empl.
 Rts.
 Cas.
 (BNA) 50 (2006), aff'd, 307 Fed.
 Appx.
 106 (9th Cir.
 2009), in which he successfully defended the employer at trial and on appeal in one of the first cases ever tried under the anti-retaliation provisions of the Sarbanes-Oxley Act; (2) Valdiviezo v.
 Phelps Dodge Hidalgo Smelter, 995 F. Supp.
 1060 (D. Ariz.
 1997), the first reported decision in which an Arizona court compelled an employee to arbitrate a statutory employment discrimination claim; (3) Moses v.
 Phelps Dodge Corp., 826 F. Supp.
 1234 (D. Ariz.
 1993), in which a federal court held that the statutory presumption against an award of attorneys' fees to prevailing employers in civil rights actions does not apply in cases involving the alleged breach of an employment contract; (4) Burris v.
 City of Phoenix, 179 Ariz.
 35, 875 P.2d 1340 (App.
 1993), in which the Arizona Court of Appeals refused to recognize a tort claim for wrongful failure to hire in violation of public policy; (5) Buffington v.
 Phelps Dodge Mining Co., 800 F. Supp.
 951 (D.N.M.
 1992), a case of first impression in which a federal court held that prejudgment interest cannot be recovered in cases arising under the Age Discrimination in Employment Act; and (6) Espinoza v.
 Fry's Food Stores, Inc., 806 F. Supp.
 855 (D. Ariz.
 1990), the first reported decision holding that compensatory damages are not recoverable in an employment discrimination action arising under the Arizona Civil Rights Act.